getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 **Proposal**

-The current aggregation query is not the appropriate way to model the data.
-Aggregating in Clickhouse has proven to be too expensive to be scalable.
-Instead we should aggregate our replays in a stateful service such as Apache Spark before writing the final result to ClickHouse.
+Instead of aggregating in ClickHouse we should aggregate our replays in a stateful service such as Apache Spark before writing the final result to ClickHouse.

 TODO: Josh to fill in specifics.